 Raleigh's food and drink senses continue to thrive.
 Some awards Raleigh has earned over the years include:

 - One of America's Hottest Food Cities (Zagat)

 - One of the Most Underrated Food Cities on the East Coast (USA TODAY)

 - One of Five Surprising Southern Food Towns (Garden & Gun)

 - One of the World's Top 10 Beer Destinations for 2019 (VinePair)

 - One of 12 Global Destinations to Travel To (Forbes)

 Whether one spends the day in north, south, east, west, or downtown Raleigh, they are certain to find the type of cuisine their taste buds desire that meets their low or high-end budget.

-Raleigh offers five walkable entertainment districts.
+Raleigh offers five entertainment districts great for having a fun night out.
 People can also enjoy the rooftop of the world's largest beer garden throughout the year.
 Those who prefer live entertainment can enjoy any of the 80+ world-class music venues located throughout the city.
 Every aspect of Raleigh is buzzing with activity and awaiting to create lifelong memories.